 extended support.

-The business plan is reviewed by the VR counselor, the RPS or RPSS, the VR Supervisor or VR Manager, the state program specialist assigned to specialized employment strategies, and others, as required.
+The business plan is reviewed by the VR counselor, the regional specialist assigned to self-employment, the VR Supervisor or VR Manager, the state program specialist assigned to specialized employment strategies, and others, as required.

 The VR counselor provides the customer with VR1813, Supported Self-Employment Business Plan, to use for developing the business plan.